-311 NAGEMENT W D : // /D : 3 Subject Financial records Risk(s) identified Inadequate records Financial irregularities Failure to comply with legislation Impact M Management/Control of Risk The Council has Financial Regulations that set out requirements and expectations.
+FIN NANCIAL MA NAGEMENT Subject Risk(s) identified Impact Management/Control of Risk Review/Assess/Revise 3 Financial records Inadequate records Financial irregularities Failure to comply with legislation М The Council has Financial Regulations that set out requirements and expectations.
 The Council has appointed an independent internal audit to review processes.
-Review/Assess/Revise Previous procedures have not been adequate, and the new council have invested in an accountancy software package to overcome this.
+Previous procedures have not been adequate, and the new council have invested in an accountancy software package to overcome this.
 There is also an ongoing review of the Financial Regulations.
 4 Bank and banking Inadequate checks Bank mistakes Loss Charges L The Council has initiated Financial Regulations that set out the requirements for banking, cheques and reconciliation of accounts.
-The bank may make occasional errors in processing cheques which are discovered when the Assistant Clerk reconciles the bank accounts and when the statements arrive.
-The Assistant Clerk reviews the Council's banking arrangements regularly.
-The Assistant Clerk has electronic access view of the Council Bank statements etc. Existing procedure adequate.
+The bank may make occasional errors in processing cheques which are discovered when the RFO reconciles the bank accounts and when the statements arrive.
+The RFO reviews the Council's banking arrangements regularly.
+The RFO has electronic access view of the Council Bank statements etc. Existing procedure adequate.
 Ongoing review of the Financial Regulations necessary and bank signatory list, when necessary, especially after an AGM and an election.
 Monitor the bank statements monthly.
 5 Cash Loss through theft or dishonesty L The Council handles the bare minimum amount of cash.
 The Council has Financial Regulations that set out the requirements.
 The Council's insurance policy has a (Zurich Municipal Insurance) Guarantee.
 Finance is a standing item on Council agenda including reports and access to bank statements.
 The RFO has electronic access, view Council Bank statements etc. Existing procedure adequate.
 Review the Financial Regulations when necessary.
 Ensure Zurich Municipal Insurance is adequate.
 6 Direct costs Overhead expenses Debts Goods not supplied but billed.
 Incorrect invoicing.
 Cheque payable - incorrect Loss of stock Unpaid invoices L The Council has Financial Regulations that set out the requirements.
 The BRPC created a Finance Committee in February 2024.
 At each subsequent monthly Finance meeting, the list of invoices awaiting approval is approved.
 The Council has minimal stocks; these are checked and monitored by the RFO.
 Unpaid invoices to the Council are pursued, and progress reported to Council.
 The Parish Council does not currently have any lease or rental agreements.
 Existing procedure adequate.
 Review the Financial Regulations when necessary.
 7 Grants and support - payable Power to pay.
 Authorisation of Parish Council to pay.
 Receipt of Grants Allocating Grants L The council have invested in an accountancy software package which monitors the spending of the grant in accordance with the grant-giver's regulations.
 This is monitored by the Finance Committee.
 All such expenditure after February 2024 will go through the required Council process of approval, minuted and listed accordingly if a payment is made using the S137 power of expenditure.
 Existing procedure is to be followed by all Councillors.
 Parish Councillors request a copy of S137 rules if required.
 8 Best value Accountability Work awarded incorrectly.
 Overspend on services.
-L As per Financial Regulations, normal Parish Council practice would be to seek, more than one quotation for any substantial work required to be undertaken or goods.
-For major contract services, formal competitive tenders would be sought.
-If a problem is encountered with a contract the Clerk/Assistant Clerk would investigate the situation, check the quotation/tender and report to the Council.
+L As per Financial Regulations, normal Parish Council practice would be to seek, more than one quotation for any substantial work required to be undertaken or goods. (between £500 - £3000) For major contract services, formal competitive tenders would be sought.
+If a problem is encountered with a contract the RFO would investigate the situation, check the quotation/tender and report to the Council.
 Existing procedure adequate.
 Review Financial Regulations regularly.